rich-s-d/C-Sharp-Cheat-Sheets/README.md

 Public members have an uppercase name.
 Interfaces begin with an uppercase I.
 Constants are in capitals.
+Underscores have conventionally be used as a prefix to a private member variable, e.g. _customerId
 ```
 public class Book;
 public string Name;